AnimatedLEDStrip/animatedledstrip.github.io/core/new-animations.md

 ### Animation Utility Functions

-There are a multitude of
+There are a multitude of functions available to simplify the creation of new animations.
+See [Animation Utils](core/animation-utils/animation-utils) and [Pixel Grouping](core/animation-utils/pixel-grouping) for more details.

 ## Animation Groups

 An Animation Group is a list of animations that can be run one after the other.